-In the 11 years David Palmer has spent working in remote, infrastructure-challenged corners of northern Ontario and Quebec, the geologist has never had the luxury of stepping out of his hotel and being on-site within 15 minutes.
+In the eleven years David Palmer has spent working in remote, infrastructure-challenged corners of northern Ontario and Quebec the geologist has never had the luxury of stepping out of his hotel and being on site within fifteen minutes.
 Until Borden Lake, that is.

-A logging road directly off provincial highway 101 takes Palmer straight to his drill site, 12 km outside the tiny town of Chapleau.
-"It's the best access I've ever had," the president and chief executive of Probe Mines (PRB-V) tells a group of mining analysts, investors and investment bankers on a tour of the company's Borden Lake property.
-"You can hear the drills from the highway."
+A logging road directly off provincial highway 101 takes Palmer straight to his drill site, about 12 km outside of the tiny town of Chapleau.
+“It’s the best access I’ve ever had,” the president and chief executive of Probe Mines (prb-v) told a group of mining analysts, investors and investment bankers on a recent tour of the company’s Borden Lake property.
+“You can hear the drills from the highway.”

-Timmins is two hours to the east, Wawa is one hour and 15 minutes to the west, and hydropower is just one kilometre away.
-Ironically, though, it is one of the least-explored parts of Ontario.
+Timmins is two hours to the east, Wawa is one hour and fifteen minutes to the West, and hydropower is just 1 km away.
+Ironically, though, it is still one of the least explored parts of Ontario.

-"There have probably been thousands of geologists passing through here between Wawa and Timmins, and yet it's been so underexplored," Palmer says, adding that there are four gold mines within a 150-km radius.
-Trelawney Mining and Exploration's (TRR-V) Coté Lake deposit is 110 km to the southeast, Barrick Gold's (ABX-T, ABX-N) past-producing Renabie mine is 70 km to the northwest, Prodigy Gold's (PDG-V) Magino mine is 100 km to the northwest and Lake Shore Gold's (LSG-T) Timmins mine is 140 km to the northeast.
+“There have probably been thousands of geologists passing through here between Wawa and Timmins and yet it’s been so underexplored,” Palmer says, adding that there are four gold mines within a 150-km radius.
+Trelawney Mining and Exploration‘s (trr-v) Coté Lake deposit is about 110 km to the southeast, Barrick Gold‘s (ABX-T, ABX-N) past-producing Renabie mine is about 70 km to the northwest, Prodigy Gold‘s (PDG-V) Magino mine is about 100 km to the west-northwest, and Lake Shore Gold‘s (LSG-T) Timmins mine is about 140 km to the northeast.

-"The KSZ is an area no one has ever thought to look at," Palmer continues, reasoning that prospectors and geologists were more confident looking at the lower metamorphic-grade rocks in the greenstone belts of Timmins and Kirkland Lake.
+“The Kapuskasing Structural Zone is an area no one has ever thought to look at,” Palmer continues, reasoning that prospectors and geologists were more confident looking at the lower metamorphic grade rocks in the greenstone belts of Timmins and Kirkland Lake.

-"The only logical reason I see for the lack of exploration in the KSZ is the higher metamorphic grade," he explains.
-"It is possible that people feel the higher pressure-temperature regime is destructive for primary gold deposits.
-Perhaps Borden Lake was preserved because it is at the very end of the KSZ, and wasn't subjected to these pressure-temperature conditions."
+“The only logical reason I see for the lack of exploration in the Kapuskasing Structural Zone (KSZ) is the higher metamorphic grade,” he explains.
+“It is possible that people feel the higher pressure-temperature regime is destructive for primary gold deposits.
+Perhaps Borden Lake was preserved because it is at the very end of the KSZ and wasn’t subjected to these pressure-temperature conditions.”

-Whatever the reason, it turns out to have been a blessing in disguise.
-There has been little work done in the area, which leaves Probe with a blank canvas.
+Whatever the reason, it turns out to have been a “blessing in disguise” because there has been so little work done in the area and Probe has a blank canvas on which to work.

-The project came out of left field.
-Near the end of 2010, Palmer and his team of geologists were busy working on the company's 100%-owned Black Creek chromite deposit, two hours by air north of Thunder Bay.
-The deposit lies in the James Bay Lowlands' Ring of Fire, and is sandwiched between Cliffs Natural Resources' (CLF-N) two large chromite deposits, Black Thor and Big Daddy.
+The project came out of left-field.
+In the fall of 2010 Palmer and his team of geologists were busy working on the company’s 100%-owned Black Creek chromite deposit, about two hours by air north of Thunder Bay.
+The deposit lies in the Ring of Fire area of the James Bay Lowlands and is sandwiched between Cliffs Natural Resources‘ (clf-n) two large chromite deposits, Black Thor and Big Daddy.

-But when assay results from Borden Lake trickled back in November 2010 showing gold mineralization in every drill hole, Palmer shifted gears, making Borden Lake his number one priority.
+But when assay results from Borden Lake started trickling back in November 2010 showing gold mineralization in every drill hole, Palmer shifted gears, making Borden Lake his No. 1 priority.

-The company completed a National Instrument 43-101 compliant resource in less than nine months, and plans to update it before the end of the year.
-The new resource should confirm what Palmer already suspects: that Borden Lake has excellent potential to host a near-surface, low-grade, bulk tonnage deposit.
-So far the deposit has been traced over an area stretching 1,700 metres in length and up to 200 metres in width, while running a 340-metre depth.
+In less than nine months the company completed a National Instrument 43-101 compliant resource and plans to update it before the end of the year.
+The new resource should confirm what Palmer already suspects: That Borden Lake has excellent potential to host a surface, low-grade, bulk tonnage deposit.
+So far the deposit has been traced over an area stretching 1,700 metres in length and up to 200 metres in width and running to a depth of up to 340 metres.

-Indicated resources stand at 11.61 million tonnes averaging 0.8 gram gold per tonne for 305,000 oz. contained gold, with inferred resources adding 169.32 million tonnes averaging 0.69 gram gold for 3.76 million oz. contained gold.
+Indicated resources currently stand at 11.61 million tonnes averaging 0.8 gram gold per tonne for 305,000 ounces of contained gold, with inferred resources adding 169.32 million tonnes averaging 0.69 gram gold for 3.76 million ounces of contained gold.

-The deposit also contains 323,000 oz. silver in the indicated category and 5.02 million oz. silver in the inferred, both at an average grade of 0.9 gram silver per tonne.
+The deposit also contains 323,000 ounces of silver in the indicated category and 5.02 million ounces of silver in the inferred, both at an average grade of 0.9 gram silver per tonne.

-The initial resource estimate is based on a 0.3-gram-per-tonne cut-off grade and 78 diamond drill holes.
-It excludes three satellite gold zones.
+The initial resource estimate was based on a 0.3 gram per tonne cut-off grade, excluded three satellite gold zones, and was based on just 78 diamond drill holes.

-"Most gold deposits don't show up in airborne electro-magnetic surveys, but this one does," Palmer explains.
-"The induced polarization signature is distinctive, too."
+“Most gold deposits don’t show up in airborne electro-magnetic (AEM) surveys but this one does,” Palmer explains.
+“The induced polarization (IP) signature is distinctive too.”